WHAT DO YOU THINK?

 10. How can you see “3 Symbol Bible Reading” making a difference in your life as you do it regularly?

 Here’s a way to get started.
 Take the 31-day challenge and read the Bible every day for 31 days.
-Start in the book of John and see how a month in God’s word can impact your life!
+Start in the book of John, read a chapter a day and see how a month in God’s word can impact your life!

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.